contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

 For each call of node_print, the pool uses more memory.
 However, we can clear the pool just after each print since the pool is only used for allocation within the node_print call.
 More specifically, we can clear the pool at the beginning of the for loop to repeat building, printing, and destroying the tree, and just before we recreate the tree one last time.
-If you uncomment the stla_pool_clear calls, you can go ahead and rebuild.
+If you uncomment the acpool_clear calls, you can go ahead and rebuild.

 Rebuild
 ```bash